jwt-scala/jwt-scala/docs/src/main/mdoc/jwt-play-jwt-session.md

 implicit val clock: Clock = Clock.systemUTC

 //In a real Play!
-App this should normally be injected in the constructor with @Inject() implicit val conf:Configuration = Configuration.reference
+App this should normally be injected in the constructor with @Inject() implicit val conf: Configuration = Configuration.reference

 // Let's create a session, it will automatically assign a default header.
 No
 // In your app, the default header would be generated from "application.conf" file